Gausul/IntelliNode-chatGPT/README.md

 To interact with the ChatGPT chatbot, you can call the getChatbotResponses function.
 Here's an example of how to use it:

-`const chatbotResponses = await getChatbotResponses();` `console.log('Chatbot Responses:', chatbotResponses);`
+`const chatbotResponses = await getChatbotResponses();`

+`console.log('Chatbot Responses:', chatbotResponses);`

 To execute the code and interact with the chatbot, run the following command:

 `node index.js`

+## Acknowledgments

+Intellinode - For providing the ChatGPT module for Node.js integration.

+Feel free to customize this README.md to include additional information specific to your project or usage.